What is a Wetland?

 NOTICE: If you are a landowner that is filing a 1026 form with your local Farm Service Agency (FSA) or the Natural Resource Conservation Service (NRCS) office for wetland review regarding Swampbuster, you must also get a review and approval from Isanti County Zoning before you start your project so that your work is in compliance with the WCA.

-Additionally, the wetlands on our property may also require permits from the federal Army Corps of Engineers and/or the MN DNR.
+Additionally, the wetlands on your property may also require permits from the federal Army Corps of Engineers and/or the MN DNR.
 Contact these agencies before you begin your project.

 Confused yet?
-Communications is key.
+Communication is key.
 Make phone calls and check before starting changes.
-Click on this fact sheet to help you out! http://www.bwsr.state.mn.us/wetlands/Wetlands_on_Ag_Land.pdf

 How can the SWCD help?